 The Tugela Gorge hike is one of the finest one-day hikes in South Africa.
-A guide with packed lunches provided by The Cavern enables you to make a full day of this trip.
 This walk is a must-do in the KwaZulu-Natal Drakensberg.
 As well as proper walking boots it may be useful to take along a lighter pair of shoes or sandals to walk through the river to get to the Gorge.

 In summer make sure you take a costume for a lovely swim in the rock pools.
 Drink plenty of liquids - the river water is safe - and take along a hat.
+Packed lunches can be provided.